 In the 2010s Maailmankoulu (Global School) was established as one of the organization’s main activities.
 It works as a bridge between schools and NGOs working with global education.
 It was first created by an organization called Kasvattajat Rauhan Puolesta (Educators for Peace) in Oulu.
 RKI has administered its functions since 2010 and its services have expanded in many other parts of Finland.

-In addition, RKI has produced teaching materials, workshops and in-service training for educators, participated in commenting syllabi and supported textbook writers.
-New syllabi (POPS 2014) include extensively themes of peace education and the functional, cross-cutting, and student-oriented learning that RKI has promoted.
+In addition, RKI has produced teaching materials, workshops and in-service training for educators, participated in commenting curricula and supported textbook writers.
+The new national curriculum (POPS 2014) extensively includes the themes of peace education and the functional, cross-cutting and student-oriented learning that RKI has promoted.

-The former Board’s Chairwomen and Chairmen include many of Finland’s front line politicians or academics such as the former President of Finland Tarja Halonen.
-Other Chairwomen/men are Göran von Bornsdorff, Helena Kekkonen, Vappu Taipale, Satu Hassi, Reijo E. Heinonen, Thomas Wallgren, Aarni Tuominen, and Antti Rajala.
+The former Board’s Chairwomen and Chairmen include many of Finland’s front line politicians or academics such as Tarja Halonen, the former President of Finland.
+Other Chairwomen/men are Göran von Bornsdorff, Helena Kekkonen, Vappu Taipale, Satu Hassi, Reijo E. Heinonen, Thomas Wallgren, Aarni Tuominen and Antti Rajala.